Geeksltd/MSharp.Docs/how-to/types/enum.md

 The place to add these values to our database is the `ReferenceData.cs` file in the project Domain>[DEV-SCRIPTS].
 You need to simply add an entity per distinct value you need in the set.

+In order to also be able to easily refer to each distinct value in the code, You should use `InstanceReferences()` method in the public constructor and include all values which you included in your `DataReferences.cs` file for the default property.

 #### Example

 Let's say we want to represent different types of contacts in an application.
-Each contacontact can be either a friend, family member, business relation or another type of contact.
+Each contact can be either a friend, family member, business relation or another type of contact.
-We need to create an entity with a `Name1 field like this.n
+We need to create an entity with a `string` field like this.

 ```csharp